 Text-to-speech benefits

-Text-to-speech tools can provide a variety of benefits.
+Text-to-speech tools provide a variety of benefits.

 -